Apache-HB/ctc/docs/terms.md

 ## Compilation Unit (CU)

 Each file compiled is a single compilation unit.
-Compilers are allowed to combine multiple files into single compilation units.
+Compilers are allowed to combine multiple files into single compilation units as long as symbol hierarchy is properly preserved.